1. Attend a MANDATORY, one-hour Legal and Professional Issues Session the semester before you plan to intern.

 6. Start drafting a Learning Contract using the online Learning Contract system.

-7. After your Learning Contract has been reviewed and approved by your faculty moderator, site supervisor, Department Chair (if applicable), Internship Program, and Laura Hammond, Assistant Director of ELCE, the final contract will be sent to the Registrar's Office for official registration.
+7. After your Learning Contract has been reviewed and approved by your faculty moderator, Department Chair (if applicable), your site supervisor, and Laura Hammond, Assistant Director of ELCE, the final contract will be sent to the Registrar's Office for official registration.

 Important Notice: You MUST be officially registered before you can begin your internship for-credit.
 Internship credits cannot be earned retroactively, thus students are not allowed to register for credit after completing an internship experience.
 You are not able to count hours towards your internship until the completed contract has been received by the ELCE Office.